project-bitmark/pfennig/contrib/README.md

 ### [Qos](/contrib/qos) ###

 A Linux bash script that will set up tc to limit the outgoing bandwidth for connections to the Bitmark network.
-This means one can have an always-on bitmarkd instance running, and another local bitmarkd/bitmark-qt instance which connects to this node and receives blocks from it.
+This means one can have an always-on pfennigd instance running, and another local pfennigd/pfennig-qt instance which connects to this node and receives blocks from it.

 ### [Seeds](/contrib/seeds) ###
 Utility to generate the pnSeed[] array that is compiled into the client.